ktindiana/operational-sep/README.md

     threshold = '100,1' #default; modify to add a threshold to 10,10 and 100,1

     FirstStart, LastEnd, ShortEvent, LateHundred, sep_year, sep_month, \
-    sep_day = sep.run_all(start_date, end_date, experiment, flux_type, \
+    sep_day, jsonfname = sep.run_all(start_date, end_date, experiment, flux_type, \
     model_name, user_file, showplot, saveplot, detect_prev_event,  \
     two_peaks, umasep, threshold, options, doBGSub, bgstart_date, \
     bgend_date)

     Set the desired directory locations for the data and output at the beginning of the program in datapath and outpath.
 Defaults are 'data' and 'output'.

-    In order to calculate the fluence, the program determines time_resolution (seconds) from two (fairly random) data points at the start of the SEP event.
-GOES and SEPEM data sets have a time resolution of 5 minutes.
-If the user wishes to use a data set with measurements at irregular times, then the subroutine calculate_fluence should be modified.
+    In order to calculate the fluence, the program determines time_resolution (seconds) by finding the difference between every consecutive set of time points in the data set.
+The most common difference is identified as the time resolution.
+This method should find an accurate time resolution even if there are gaps in the time steps.
+    If the time steps in the data set are truly irregular, the user will have to manually set the time resolution inside the subroutine calculate_fluence.

     OUTPUT: This program outputs 3 to 4 files, 1 per defined threshold plus a summary file containing all of the values calculated for each threshold.